-Whether you’re looking for a day camp or an overnight summer camp for your child, there is a wide selectin of summer programs to choose from in the state.
-Here are some of the best summer camps in Oregon that are the perfect option for your little adventurer.
+Whether you’re looking for a day camp or an overnight summer camp for your child, there is a wide selection of the best summer programs to choose from in the state of Oregon.

 Camp Namanu is one of the immense summer camps in Oregon.
 It was established in 1924 and has almost 3,000 participants every year.

 Their location in Portland, Oregon, serves as the perfect backdrop for the classic American summer camp experience.
 Campers partake in nature hikes, cooking, singing songs, fun camp games, and thrilling sports.

 Camp Namanu offers day camps, overnight camps and has a separate ranch camp for kids who want to learn horseback riding skills.
 Their ranch overnight camp is 30 minutes away from the main campsite and is surrounded by tree-shrouded riding trails.
 Children learn basic horsemanship and how to feed and groom horses.